The Easiest Crockpot Grape Jelly Meatballs

 Storage

-Refrigerator: Store in an airtight container for up to 3–4 days, depending on ingredient freshness and refrigerator temperature.
+• Store in the refrigerator for up to 3–4 days, depending on ingredient freshness and refrigerator temperature.

 Freezing